AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/object-model/index.md

 ### Stories
-The text in an InDesign document.
+The text within an InDesign document.

 | Term    | What it represents       |
 | ------------------------- | ---------------------------------------------------------------- |